dubinc/dub/packages/embeds/core/README.md

 # `@dub/embed-core`

-`@dub/embed-core` is a library that contains the core logic for embedding Dub's widget and dashboard on third-party websites.
+`@dub/embed-core` is a library that contains the core logic for embedding Dub's referral dashboard on third-party websites.

 ## Installation